phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 blog_os::trivial_assertion...	[ok]
 ```

 The function name now includes the full path to the function, which is useful when test functions in different modules have the same name.
-Otherwise the output looks the same as before, but we no longer need to manually add print statements to our tests.
+Otherwise, the output looks the same as before, but we no longer need to add print statements to our tests manually.

 ## Testing the VGA Buffer